rutar-academic/rutar.org/content/writing/some-tricks-with-unix-pass.md

 This is useful for passwords which you may want to use in scripts, etc.

 ### Change the default timeout
-When you enter your password to unlock your gpg key associated with the password store, there is a delay before you are required to provide your password again.
+When you enter your password to unlock your GPG key associated with the password store, there is a delay before you are required to provide your password again.
 There are two relevant values here:

 - `default-cache-ttl`, which defaults to 600 (i.e. 10 minutes), and